learn-co-curriculum/skills-based-js-basics-readme/README.md

 ```
 Of course, there are exceptions.
 For instance, when we cover loops, you may
 notice that the `for` loop abides by this rule for the first two statements in
 its argument but not for the last.
-Not to worry, its syntax will get covered
-more fully later in the curriculum.

 **Ideal**